 A dog can be taught everything he needs to be able to pull a recreational dog sled (and much more) WITHOUT USING FORCE TO TRAIN.

 All training for pulling a sled, or a human on skis, can be kept as upbeat and positive as possible (which means no corrections at all and using food rewards).
 If a dog shows little/no or reduced interest in pulling after all the correct training has been done, then that dog should not be required to pull at all.
 Not all dogs were cut out to be sled dogs.
 It is not appropriate to “test” a dog out by over-working him to see if he’ll how he does on a sled without proper training.
-How about simply do the proper training instead, without using force.
+How about simply doing the proper training instead, without forcing a dog to pull.

 Never try to force your dog to pull.
 It will not work.